bioinfoUQAM/Caribou/README.md

 #### Singularity / Apptainer
 [Singularity / Apptainer](https://apptainer.org/docs/user/main/index.html) is an HPC optimized container system and should be used instead of Docker if the user wants to use a container on an HPC cluster.
 It is often already installed on HPC clusters, but should the user need to install it, [instructions can be found here.](https://apptainer.org/docs/user/main/quick_start.html)

+The Singularity / apptainer container is a [Tensorflow container optimised for HPC by NVIDIA](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorflow) with dependencies and Caribou installed in a python virtual environment.

 As with docker, the environment can be used in two ways :
 - Shell : Use the environment in a shell interface and run commands as described later in this document.